Refine your search

 Approval of doctoral dissertation

-Within two weeks after the public examination, the opponent issues their written statement on the doctoral dissertation and on the public examination to the Faculty, to lumetdissertations@uef.fi.
-In the statement, the opponent presents a proposal to accept the doctoral dissertation on the grading scale of ‘approved’ or ‘approved with distinction’.
-The Faculty sends the statement to the doctoral candidate, and if s/he has no remarks on the statement, the doctoral dissertation is submitted to the Faculty Council for approval.
-If the opponent proposes the grade ‘approved with distinction’, the pre-examiners of the doctoral dissertation will be consulted with regard to grading.
+The opponent should submit their written statement on the doctoral dissertation and on the public examination within two weeks after the public examination to the faculty.
+In their statement, the opponent should give a well-justified proposal for the grade of the doctoral dissertation, using the scale pass with distinction, pass and fail.
+The Faculty sends the statement to the doctoral candidate, and if they has no remarks on the statement, the doctoral dissertation is submitted to the Faculty Council for approval.
+If the opponent proposes the grade ‘pass with distinction’, the preliminary examiners of the doctoral dissertation will be consulted with regard to grading.

 Finally, the Faculty Council approves and grades the doctoral dissertation.
 The final dissertation will be recorded in the study register by Faculty Administration.